 - Collaborate across school boundaries.
-Example, a project that would be of benefit to students at both Papillion Middle School and La Vista Middle School would be given higher priority if the grant includes both schools and has the support from both schools.
+Example, a project that would be of benefit to students at multiple schools will have higher priority.

 - Collaborate between teams of two or more teachers to support innovative projects in a particular academic area.

 - Are research based to show effective results.